April 2

 Important Features in a Chamber Vacuum Sealer

 We already touched on many of these features above in Why Are Chamber Vacuum Sealers So Expensive?
-But if you're trying to decide if you want to buy a chamber vac, here are the important features to consider before buying.
+But if you're trying to decide if you want to buy a chamber vacuum sealer or an edge sealer, here are the important features to consider.

 Build Quality

-Since chamber vacs are inherently sturdier than edge sealers--because sturdiness is required to evacuate a chamber of air--then the question to consider here is, do I want an old-school, commercial-grade, 80+ pound chamber vac?
+Since chamber vacuum sealers are inherently sturdier than edge sealers, the question to consider here is, do I want an old-school, commercial-grade, 80+ pound chamber vac?
 Or do I want a new generation, consumer-market, under-40 pound chamber vac?

 There's no right or wrong answer.
 It's all about what works best for you.

-The "new generation" chamber vacs have durable pumps, just like the old school chamber vacs.
-Their build quality just isn't quite as robust--which is what makes them appealing to the home user who doesn't want an 80 pound giant parked permanently on her kitchen counter.
+The "new generation" consumer market chamber vacs have durable pumps, just like the old school chamber vacs.
+Their build quality isn't quite as robust--which is what makes them appealing to the home user who doesn't want an 80 pound giant parked permanently on the kitchen counter.

 Type of Pump